HarshalLathiya/Bootstrap/README.md

-# My Web Framework with Bootstrap
+# My Web Framework with Bootstrap.

 ## Overview
 This project is a responsive, modular website built using **Bootstrap 5**, HTML, CSS, and JavaScript.
 It demonstrates modern web design techniques and provides reusable UI components such as forms, galleries, and themed sections.